The Impact Of Social Media On Children: Positive & Negative

 7. How has the use of social media among children changed over the years?

-According to a study, social media use among children and teens has increased significantly, notably in the two years following the COVID-19 outbreak, surpassing the growth experienced in the previous four years.
+According to a study, the influence of media on teens and children has increased significantly, notably in the two years following the COVID-19 outbreak, surpassing the growth experienced in the previous four years.
 The study noted that children aged 8 to 12 years spend an average of five and a half hours on screens daily (13).

 A big part of good parenting today is ensuring your child spends quality time on social media websites and reaps positive outcomes.
 Keep a tab on the effects of social media on children and be watchful of the sites they access.
 Impart digital literacy by talking about the pros and cons of these networking sites.
 You may visit a therapist if you find your child too withdrawn, moody, or excited due to a lack of social media access.
 Let’s make social media a fun, positive experience for children and ensure that their digital footprints don’t damage their online reputation or image.